 A common question Android users may ask is “Why does my Android randomly restart itself?”
 At one point or another, every Android device I’ve owned has had this problem.
 There are a few common reasons your Android might restart on its own.
 Let’s take a look at them and see if we can fix it.

 Of course, this problem only occurs on devices with a removable battery.
 My Droid 1 and Samsung Galaxy S4 were notorious for suddenly restarting.
 Sometimes they would shut off and never turn back on.
 It turned out that in both cases, the battery was coming a bit loose.
-Just a slight jab at the device would quickly unseat, then re-seat the battery.
+Just a slight jab at the device would quickly unseat, then re-seat the battery, causing it to reset.

 The most common reason for this is the rear cover has become slightly bent and is no longer holding the battery into place.
 Another reason is the gold battery connectors are bent out of shape.
-Over time, the connectors get worn down kind of the same way the Nintendo Entertainment System’s cartridge connectors did.
+Over time, the connectors may get worn down.

 There are two ways to tackle a problem with a loose battery: